Granny Flats NZ 2026: New Building Consent Exemption Explained

 What does this mean for homeowners?

-The new granny flat consent exemption is designed to make building a minor dwelling in NZ more accessible.
+The new granny flat consent exemption is designed to make building a granny flat in NZ more accessible.

 1. Faster build timelines